techidaily/site-android-unlock/source/_posts/in-2024-how-to-unlock-huawei-nova-y71-phone-password-without-factory-reset-by-drfone-android.md

 The problem of getting your mobile locked and not being able to open it is a common problem on Android phones these days.
 Many of us tend to panic when such problems arise.
 However, now that we have given some easy solutions and methods to unlock Android phone passwords without factory reset and losing any data, things would be much easier.
 Thus, you will solve your problems in no time.

-## Top 10 Password Cracking Tools For Huawei Nova Y71

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aRMCbJxLuwE?si=E5sfJvoqkv1qCMWz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JMgRzDANfSQ?si=NDy01ntXGGOi1Uxs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Top 10 Password Cracking Tools For Huawei Nova Y71

 ## **What is password cracking?**